-The night sky in Gokarna is actually wonderful -clear and star studded.
-With the cool breeze blowing on your face, waves splashing along and lovely sand below your feet, a stroll on the beach is exactly what you should do.
+The night sky in Gokarna is actually wonderful -clear and star-studded.
+With the cool breeze blowing on your face, waves splashing along and lovely sand below your feet, a stroll on the beach are exactly what you should do.
 Try lying down on the beach and counting the stars – Sometimes, meaningless tasks like this add to the charm of the place 🙂

-Get your adrenaline going with some watersports on the OM beach.
+Get your adrenaline going with some watersports on the Gokarna beaches.
 You can opt for some parasailing, banana boat rides, snorkeling or kayaking.
-However note that these are available only during the peak season.
+However, note that these are available only during the peak season.